STL Partnership has Loans to help your business grow.

 Soon, Earthbound Beer was a tiny but thriving establishment in a 1000-square-foot space on Cherokee Street.
 People loved the beer, so Keating and his partner, Jeff Siddons, planned a big expansion.
 There was only one problem: “We had no money,” Keating recalls.

-Enter the St. Louis Economic Development Partnership, which in 2016 helped Keating obtain a $78,000 loan for equipment necessary to expand.
+Enter the St. Louis Economic Development Partnership in collaboration with the St. Louis Development Corporation through the Local Development Company, which in 2016 helped Keating obtain a $78,000 loan for equipment necessary to expand.
 The next year, the Partnership helped him obtain a second loan, this one for $50,000.

 Today, Keating’s Earthbound Beer operates in a 11,000 square foot, fully renovated post-Civil-War building at 2724 Cherokee, just down the street from its first location.
 The new facility opened in September 2017.
 It features 13 original beers on draft and five styles in cans.